RoboAnalyzer is a 3D model based software

-that can be used to teach and learn the Robotics concepts.
-It is an evolving product developed in Department of Mechanical Engineering at IIT Delhi, New Delhi, India, under the guidance of Prof. S.K.
-Saha in order to support the learning/teaching of the topics covered in his book "Introduction to Robotics" published by Tata McGraw Hill, New Delhi in 2008 and later brought out in Mexico (2009 in Spanish), China (2010) and Singapore (2010).
+Its development started under the guidance of Prof. S.K.
+Saha in order to support the learning/teaching of the topics covered in his book "Introduction to Robotics" published by Tata McGraw Hill, New Delhi (First Edition in 2008 and Second Edition in 2014) and also brought out in Mexico (2009 in Spanish), China (2010) and Singapore (2010).

 Mathematics